sornars/matasano-challenges-py/README.md

 matasano-challenges
 ===================

-My attempt at solving the matasano-challenges in python.
+My attempt at solving the matasano-challenges in python 3+.